bzw133/SHAARP.ml/docs/output.md

 #### Fresnel Coefficients Figure

+!!! note
-Note: This sub-panel is available only if `Generate Fresnel Coefficients Plot` is checked in the `Calculation Controls` in the input panel.
+	This sub-panel is available only if `Generate Fresnel Coefficients Plot` is checked in the `Calculation Controls` in the input panel.

 ![fresnel_op](./img/fresnel_op.png)